EuanPyle/relion4_tomo_robot/README.md

 - Ability to easily use Warp reconstructions with the geometrical particle picking tools in Dynamo

 #### Outline
-- Automated robust fiducial detection using Dynamo
+- Automated robust fiducial detection and fiducial position refinement using Dynamo

  <p align="center">
      <img src="assets/dynamo_markers.png"